-- Stay off campus and call your host if you're sick or experiencing symptoms. - If you experience COVID-19 symptoms while on campus, contact your host immediately and leave campus to get tested. - You may not return to campus until you have received a negative COVID-19 test.
+- Stay off campus and call your host if you're sick or experiencing symptoms. - If you experience COVID-19 symptoms while on campus, contact your host immediately and get tested. - You may not return to campus until you have received a negative COVID-19 test.